-Implementing the Center Feedback Template an Early Look: Informing These and Other Analyses
+Implementing the Center Feedback Template: Informing These and Other Analyses

 As we have mentioned, the involvement of Center-level engagement in QuarkNet, as measured through the Center Feedback Template, has been added to the mix of the individual-teacher analyses to provide the context in which teachers participate in QuarkNet.
-Through this center-level nesting, we hope to offer a more complete picture of the relationships between program engagement and teacher (and their students) program outcomes.
-And, we will use this information to gauge center-level outcomes in their own right.
+This information can be used to corroborate teacher-level responses and is used to gauge center-level outcomes in their own right.
+Through this center-level analysis, we hope to offer a more complete picture of the relationships between program engagement and teacher (and their students) program outcomes.
+And center-level outcomes may help to explain the center-level variability just noted in the analyses of